Empyrean-Void/Awesome/README.md

 `git clone https://github.com/Empyrean-Void/Awesome.git ~/.config/awesome/`

+You can also download a zip archive of the latest release.

 ## Configuration

 The main configuration file is `rc.lua`.
 The status bar can be configured in `wibar.lua`, and the titlebar in `titlebar.lua`.